 From Nostradamus to the Book of Revelations to Edgar Cayce, every age has its predictions.
 As the great calender odometer turns over to the year of the triple-O, marking a major milestone on our unmapped road into the future, what can we foresee for the next thousand years?

 Science fiction writers have been hailed as prophets, and certainly they have had their great hits, from Jules Verne predicting the submarine, Hugo Gernsback predicting radar and microwave ovens, and Robert Heinlein predicting waterbeds, waldos, and nuclear power.
-And we've had our misses-- we may not have have people rioting to get their ration of Soylent Green in 1999 (fortunately), but, alas, we’re unlikely to have a moonbase and flights to Jupiter by 2001, either.
+And we've had our misses-- we may not have have people rioting to get their ration of Soylent Green in 1999 (fortunately), but, alas, were unlikely to have a moonbase and flights to Jupiter by 2001, either.

 Science Fiction Age set Science Forum regular Geoffrey Landis to asking the greatest prophets we know of, the intrepid scientists and science fiction writers who have participated in our ongoing "Science Forum" discussions since October 1992, to look into their clouded crystal ball and tell us what milestones to expect in the next millennium.
 From Hugo-winning hard-SF writer Larry Niven to artificial intelligence guru Marvin Minsky, who could be better than the science-fiction writing scientists to see ahead for us?